-Did you know I am a former Guinness World Record holder?
+Did you know I am a Guinness World Record holder?
 Yes, it’s true!
-Here are 10 tips for setting a Guinness World Record.
+Here are 10 things to know if you want to set a Guinness World Record.

 I’ve written race recaps for over 60 marathons and ultras on this website but never anything about this.

 It’s not exactly something I lead with but it’s definitely what you’re going to see if you Google me because it was covered in 2016 by People, ABC News Parents Magazine, Cosmopolitan, Runner’s World, Good Morning America, & a number of other outlets.

 Why now?
 It’s finally far enough in the rear view that I have some solid takeaways for any would-be Guinness World Record Holder:

 Out triplets were born at 30 weeks and in the NICU for the first 2 months in 2015.
 It was a huge part of our lives abd ive even linked an episode with my husband in the show notes discussing it